 A Very Vintage Christmas

-Festive feather trees, classic cocktails, decorative popcorn garlands… revelers of yesteryear really knew how to embrace the holiday season.
+Festive feather trees, classic cocktails, and decorative popcorn garlands… revelers of yesteryear really knew how to embrace the holiday season.
 This year, add a festive touch of seasonal cheer to your home with these 20 old-school ideas.
 The vintage Christmas decorations and comforting treats will impress any guest and create lasting memories for years to come.

 Have a Spot of Christmas Tea